arthurhscarvalho/pointpca2-pylib/README.md

-# PointPCA2 - Rust to Python
+# PointPCA2 - Python Lib
 #### A seamless Python integration to the Rust implementation of PointPCA2

 This project aims to integrate Python to [pointpca2-rs](https://github.com/akaTsunemori/pointpca2-rs), enabling the use of Python's comprehensive data science tools combined to the performance provided by the Rust implementation of PointPCA2.